JollyShmo/Python-Keyboard-Piano/README.md

 - Mapping of computer keys to piano keys
 - MIDI output for generating musical notes
 - Slider menu to select MIDI instrument
-- Interactive piano keys that light up when pressed
+- Interactive piano keys that light up when pressed (lights up a bar in red)

 ![Keyboard Piano1](pic_1.JPG)